chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 [revsets]: https://github.com/martinvonz/jj/blob/f3d6616057fb3db3f9227de3da930e319d29fcc7/docs/revsets.md

-The first place you are likely to run into this is in the `log` command, since `jj log` is likely to be something you do pretty early in trying it out: certainly it was for me.
+The first place you are likely to run into this is in the `log` command, since `jj log` is likely to be something you do pretty early in trying it out.
+(Certainly it was for me.)
 I initially thought that the `jj log` only included the information since initializing Jujutsu in a given directory, rather than the whole Git history, which was quite surprising.
 In fact, the view I was seeing was entirely down to a default behavior of `jj log`, totally independent of Git: the specific revset it chooses to display.
 Per [the tutorial][tutorial]’s note on the `log` command specifically:

 > By default, `jj log` lists your local commits, with some remote commits added for context.
 The `~` indicates that the commit has parents that are not included in the graph.
 We can use the `-r` flag to select a different set of revisions to list.